Last updated on March 29, 2026

 Mana Drain | Illustration by Raymond Swanland

 Instants are one of MTG's most interactive features.
 They’re spells that you can play whenever you have priority, including during your opponent's turn.
-Of Magic's five colors, blue is the instant-est color of all: if you search on Scryfall, you'll find 775 mono-blue instants, compared to 603 for white (the second instant-est color in MTG), and just about 450 for green or black.
+Of Magic's five colors, blue is the instant-est color of all: You'll find more mono-blue instants than any other color, compared to white and red (which are about tied for the second highest density colors).

 There's no mechanical difference between blue instants and instants from other colors; an instant's “thing” is that it can be cast at any time, and that's true regardless of color.
 But there must be something that makes blue a bit more instant-y than other colors, right?